 B&R Automation Studio 4 allows PLC programming in all IEC 61131-3 languages, in CFC and C, as well as object-oriented programming in C++.
 This not only allows programmers to work in their preferred language, it also means existing code can be easily integrated.
 The availability of PLCopen function blocks such as those for motion control and safety further simplifies programming, as do connectors for integrating code generated automatically from simulation tools.

 Project files are shared exclusively in XML format, the de facto IT standard, which ensures open communication with third-party systems such as material management and production planning software.
 Further support is provided by direct access to databases via the SQL interface.

 Many interfaces to other systems

-Automation Studio 4 utilizes OPC Unified Architecture, or OPC UA for short, for its direct connection to the plant management level.
+B&R Automation Studio 4 utilizes OPC Unified Architecture (OPC UA) for its direct connection to the plant management level.
 This protocol provides convenient functions that make developers' lives easier, and as a recent market standard with an open architecture, it promises long-term compatibility with an extremely wide range of third-party systems.
 Automation Studio 4 also supports various Internet technologies through the use of dedicated libraries that streamline the implementation of location-independent approaches to operation and production.

 02 Project management